subhajitbiswas01/subhajitbiswas01.github.io/_pages/BubblyFlow.md

 ---

+---

-**Vortex Ring and Bubble Interaction: Effects of Bubble Size on Vorticity Dynamics and Bubble Dynamics**
+## Vortex Ring and Bubble Interaction: Effects of Bubble Size on Vorticity Dynamics and Bubble Dynamics

 <div style="text-align: justify;">